Family of Adolf Hitler: With Charlotte Lobjoie

-It is alleged that Hitler had a son, Jean-Marie Loret, with a Frenchwoman named Charlotte Lobjoie.
+It was alleged that Hitler had a son, Jean-Marie Loret, with a Frenchwoman named Charlotte Lobjoie.
 Jean-Marie Loret was born in March 1918 and died in 1985, aged 67.
 Loret married several times, and had as many as nine children.
-His family's lawyer has suggested that, if their descent from Hitler could be proven, they may be able to claim royalties for Hitler's book, Mein Kampf.
-However, several historians, such as Anton Joachimsthaler, and Sir Ian Kershaw, say that Hitler's paternity is unlikely or impossible to prove, although DNA testing in comparison to a surviving known relative of Adolf Hitler could resolve this.
-Nevertheless, it was noted that the two shared a strong physical resemblance.
+His family's lawyer has suggested that, if their descent from Hitler could be proven, they may be able to claim royalties for Hitler's book, '.
+However, several historians, such as Anton Joachimsthaler, and Ian Kershaw, say that Hitler's paternity is unlikely or impossible to prove, although DNA testing in comparison to a surviving known relative of Adolf Hitler could resolve this.
+It was noted that the two shared a strong physical resemblance.

+Belgian journalist Jean-Paul Mulders collected DNA samples from known Hitler relatives and stamps asserted used by Loret.
+Results concluded there were no common ancestors between the two lineages.